franiglesias/tb/tests/Katas/ElephantCarpaccio/README.md

   revenue, ease of development...

 Example: A typical situation is to have a web based application and mobile apps.
-We could start by developing the web for mobile because we expect most user would want to access our app using their phones, and it is easier to develop a web application mobile first and scale to computer screen after that.
+We could start by developing the web for mobile because we expect most user would want to access our app using their phones, and because it is easier to develop a web application mobile first and scale to computer screen after (the mobile web version is usable in the desktop).

 ### By Data types or parameters to handle

 * Identify different data types or types of parameters to handle.
 * Identify if it is possible to express them in common formats.

-Example: dates can be input using simple text fields, that are easier to implement.
+Example: dates can be introduced using simple text fields, that are easier to implement.
 We introduce date picker in a future iteration.
+It is true that the first method is prone to user errors, but

 ### By Business Rules